puppetlabs/puppetlabs-postgresql/README.md

 If `true` this will setup the official PostgreSQL repositories on your host.
 Defaults to `false`.

 ###Class: postgresql::server
-Here are the options that you can set in the `config_hash` parameter of `postgresql::server`:
+The following list are options that you can set in the `config_hash` parameter of `postgresql::server`.

 ####`ensure`
 This value default to `present`.
 When set to `absent` it will remove all packages, configuration and data so use this with extreme caution.

+####`version`
+This will set the version of the PostgreSQL software to install.
+Defaults to your operating systems default.

 ####`postgres_password`
 This value defaults to `undef`, meaning the super user account in the postgres database is a user called `postgres` and this account does not have a password.
 If you provide this setting, the module will set the password for the `postgres` user to your specified value.